-But as the months in isolation grew longer and my group fitness mourning period lost steam, it’s now time to find a suitable virtual alternative to in-person workouts.
+But as the months grew longer and my group fitness mourning period lost steam, it’s now time to find a suitable virtual alternative to in-person workouts.
 That’s why I decided to give the app FitOn a try.

 FitOn is a digital fitness platform that offers unlimited free classes spanning everything from cardio to strength training to meditation, many of which are taught by celebrity trainers (or celebrities themselves, like Gabrielle Union and Jonathan Van Ness).
 The app was founded in 2019 by former FitBit executive Lindsay Cook, and has since amassed more than 5 million members, according to the FitOn website.